Youth Services

 • Onsite treatment and counseling services.

-Alongside The Drop In and Taylor’s House, HOME offers weekly group gatherings and frequent events, including skillset and leadership development through the Youth Empowerment Program (YEP).
+Youth Services offers weekly group gatherings and frequent events, including skillset and leadership development through the Youth Empowerment Program (YEP).
 And for those needing services elsewhere, the Runaway & Homeless Youth Program (RHY) offers referrals and resources—as well as help with the most common problems at-risk youth face.

 Eligibility: All youth, between 11–17 years old.
 If 18, must provide proof of high school or GED program enrollment.

-See our “Volunteering” section if you would like to get involved with HOME Youth Services.
+See our “Volunteering” section if you would like to get involved with Youth Services.
 We are always looking for new volunteers!

 Available in Marion County